antonvh/PUPRemote/LPF2/README.md

 ## To do
-- make one single library of the two classes with full documentation
+- [done] make one single library of the two classes with full documentation
 - power on M2
 - move payload as binary data between lpf2 and pupremote
 - build in fail save: sensor not present, writing to non writable sensor, etc.